Azugr/Module-12-Challenge/README.md

 # Module-12-Challenge
-s=Single-page application showcasing projects, skills, and contact information.
+Single-page application showcasing projects, skills, and contact information.
 Built with React, it features responsive design, intuitive navigation, and a professional layout.
 Deployed on Netlify, it highlights six projects with links to their live versions and GitHub repositories, ensuring a dynamic and engaging user experience.